rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing/README.md

 Unicycler and SPAdes both produce their hybrid assemblies by scaffolding an Illumina-only assembly graph.
 This explains why their error rates are as low as the Illumina-only assemblies.

-The values shown here are after five rounds of Pilon polishing, though the error rate plateaued after three rounds, so that would probably be sufficient.
-The Canu+Pilon error rate never got as low as the SPAdes/Unicycler error rate, indicating that Pilon could correct most but not all errors in the ONT-only assembly.
+For Canu+Pilon, the error rates for each of the five rounds of Pilon polishing were: 0.0427, 0.0051, 0.0039, 0.0039 and 0.0039.
+It plateaued at 0.0039%, suggesting that three rounds of Pilon polishing is sufficient.
+The error rate never got as low as the SPAdes/Unicycler error rate, indicating that Pilon could correct most but not all errors in the ONT-only assembly.
+I'm not sure what's causing this and it deserves closer investigation!